 Unfortunately, holidays don’t always to plan, accidents can happen to anyone, anywhere.
 While travel insurance exists to protect you from these calamities, it’s a good idea to fully understand your policy before you head off on your holiday!

-Your policy documentation (known as the Product Disclosure Statement) is the place to look to search for the various definitions and exclusions, but we can appreciate there's a lot to take in.
+Your policy documentation is the place to look to search for the various definitions and exclusions, but we can appreciate there's a lot to take in.